1.2 Verification Result

 Token Structure

-The verification token contains three pieces of information separated by the |
+The verification token contains four pieces of information separated by the | character:

 Components: